arielcostas/minicli/README.md

 should be the command-line arguments passed to the application.
 The `run` method will then parse the arguments and execute the appropriate command.

+## Versioning

+Minicli uses [Semantic Versioning](https://semver.org/).
+The version number is in the format `MAJOR.MINOR.PATCH`, where `MAJOR` is incremented when a breaking change is made, `MINOR` is incremented when new features are added, or non-breaking changes are made, and `PATCH` is incremented when bug fixes are made.

 ## Contributing

 Contributions are welcome!
 If you find a bug or have a feature request, please open an issue.
 If you want to contribute